cburdine/materials-ml-workshop/_sources/supervised_learning/supervised_learning.md

 > If a model $f : \mathcal{X} \rightarrow \mathcal{Y}$ fits the data, then it is valid.

 Is this statement also true?
 At first glance, you might be tempted into thinking it might be, but it is in general not true.
 In fact, sometimes a model that fits the data better than another model may actually be less valid.
-An an illustration of this, consider the following regression problem, where we have proposed two different fits:
+To illustrate this point, consider the following regression problem, where we have proposed two different fits:

 ```{code-cell}
 :tags: [hide-input]